Hxmwqk79/SkHype/README.md

 |Vision|
 I planned to found a program which:
-1st allows for a voice caller, how to upload ".exe" to gitlab but without relying on even a de-centralised middleman server whatsoever!
+1st allows for a voice caller, but without relying on even a de-centralised middleman server whatsoever!
 2nd uses the Privyweb [Private-web (my name for self contained networks {like I2P & Tor})], to publish content and live data sharing,